ingo/ingo.github.io/_recipes/stewed_sweet_peppers_peperonata.md

 time: 1 hour
 title: Stewed Sweet Peppers (Peperonata)
 ---

+It makes a great antipasto atop bruschetta.
 This sweet, simple pepper stew is an ideal use for summer's bounty of sweet peppers.
 It makes a great antipasto atop bruschetta.
 It's a recipe that has been passed down through generations and is a staple in many Italian households.

 ### Ingredients